Plot allele frequencies in VCF files

 This is a tool to plot allele frequencies in VCF files.

-* histogram: this will make a histogram with kernel density plot for every chromosome.
+- histogram: This will create a histogram with kernel density plot of allele frequencies.

 Only one sample per VCF file can be plotted.

 We currently assume the presence of an AD column in the FORMAT field.
 This column should contain the depth per allele, with the reference allele being first.

 All VCFs should be indexed with tabix, and should contain contigs in the header.